 Look, everybody can get a little angry, or a little too excited sometimes after winning or losing an intense game, and that’s okay!
 Unfortunately, that burst of emotion tends to manifest as a much louder than usual exasperation.
 With the OBS compressor filter in the audio processing chain, you can moderate these emotional outbursts so that your audience doesn’t have to get slammed with the audio artifacts that result from peaking.

 It is quite literally a “Set and forget” thing, and can make a big difference in your perceived production value as a streamer.
-It takes less than ten minutes to set up, and even less once you are familiar with the process.
-The part that takes the most time is the attack and release values.
+It only takes about five minutes to set up, less once you are familiar with the process, and is worth every second

 Mentioning VST, there are special plugins that OBS has support for.
 These plugins also do the same thing as the filters built into OBS.
 However, they tend to have a few key advantages over the built-in filters: